Human rights in Canada

-Current legal framework
+Constitutional and legal framework

-Human rights in Canada are given legal protections by the dual mechanisms of constitutional entitlements and statutory human rights codes, both federal and provincial.
+Human rights in Canada are given legal protections by the dual mechanisms of the Canadian Charter of Rights and Freedoms, which is part of the Constitution of Canada, and statutory human rights codes, both federal and provincial.

+As part of the Constitution of Canada, the Charter applies equally to all governments in Canada: federal, provincial, territorial, and municipal.
+All governments are bound to comply with the rights and freedoms set out in the Charter.

+Another constitutional issue that relates to human rights is the federal division of powers between the Parliament of Canada and the provincial Legislatures.
+Human rights are not assigned exclusively to either level of government.
+Instead, each level of government has jurisdiction over human rights issues that arise in their respective areas of constitutional jurisdiction.
+Federal laws relating to human rights only apply to activities that come within federal legislative jurisdiction, and provincial and territorial laws relating to human rights only apply to matters that come within provincial and territorial legislative jurisdiction.

-Claims under the Constitution and under human rights laws are generally of a civil nature.
-Constitutional claims are adjudicated through the court system.
-Human rights claims are typically investigated by a human rights commission of the appropriate jurisdiction, either the Canadian Human Rights Commission or a provincial human rights commission.
+Human rights claims are typically investigated by a human rights commission of the appropriate jurisdiction, either the Canadian Human Rights Commission, for claims under federal human rights law, or a provincial human rights commission, for claims under provincial human rights law.
 If a human rights claim goes to adjudication, it may be in front of a specialised human rights tribunal, such as the Canadian Human Rights Tribunal for federal claims, or a provincial human rights tribunal for claims under provincial law.
 In one province, Saskatchewan, there is no human rights tribunal and claims are adjudicated directly by the superior trial court of the province.
 A tribunal or court generally has broad remedial powers.